-The Underground Storage Tank (UST) program was created in 1985 to regulate the installation and operation of underground petroleum/chemical storage tanks.
-In 2011 Aboveground Storage Tanks were added and the program’s name changed to Storage Tank Program.
-The goal of the Program is to protect human health and the environment by preventing releases of liquid petroleum and hazardous substances from storage tank systems.
-The release of these regulated products into the environment threatens groundwater resources and can cause explosive vapors to seep into confined spaces and occupied dwellings.
+The Storage Tanks Section works to protect human health and the environment by preventing releases of liquid petroleum and hazardous substances (not including propane) from underground storage tank (UST) and aboveground storage tank (AST) systems.
+The release of regulated products into the environment threatens groundwater resources and can cause explosive vapors to seep into confined spaces and occupied dwellings.

 Note: to report a storage tank release, refer to the Spills Management webpage.

 The UST Rules regulate the installation and operation of underground petroleum/chemical storage tanks, and they first came into effect in 1985.
 The current rules came into effect on October 26, 2020.

 Visit the UST webpage for more information on USTs in Vermont.

 In Vermont, most ASTs are home heating tanks.
 The Vermont Agency of Natural Resources began regulating ASTs containing petroleum products in 2011, and the current AST Rules came into effect on August 15, 2017.